Paul C. Perrine, Dean of Students, Ext. 3800

 The Pool and DeVries offer convenient hours of operation for WWC community use with an ID.
 DeVries is staffed by the Athletics Crew, who also assists in varsity game day operations, running intramurals and operating large department events.

 Warren Wilson College competes in the USCAA.
-There are men’s and women’s Varsity teams in Soccer, Basketball, Swimming, Cross Country, and Mountain Biking.
+There are men’s and women’s Varsity teams in Soccer, Basketball, Swimming, Cross Country, Road Cycling, and Mountain Biking.
 Most teams are in season during the fall and winter.
 They offer a great opportunity for students to come out and support the Fighting Owls and become members of our legendary fans!
 If you’re interested in becoming a student/athlete, please contact the coach; most teams are open to qualified, eligible walk-ins.